-(a) The emergency notice used with this section is to be used only for the harvesting of dead trees and those

-(b) A 60-day extension of an existing emergency notice may be submitted by a RPF where expanded or subsequent insect attack is occurring and it is explained and justified why the timber operation could not be completed during the first 60-day period.
+- (a) The emergency notice used with this section is to be used only for the harvesting of dead trees and those dying because of insect attack.
+Trees with green crowns that are to be harvested must be under insect attack which is likely to lead to mortality within one year, and shall be stump marked or otherwise designated by an RPF prior to cutting. - (b) A 60-day extension of an existing emergency notice may be submitted by a RPF where expanded or subsequent insect attack is occurring and it is explained and justified why the timber operation could not be completed during the first 60-day period.
+[NOTE: Section 1052.3 (b) was made invalid by changes operative 1-1-98, Register 97, Number 48, to Section 1052.]

-Article 3 Timber Harvesting Plan Appeal ProceduresArticle 3 Timber Harvesting Plan Appeal Procedures
+Article 3 Timber Harvesting Plan Appeal Procedures

-1053 Purpose of Regulations 1053 Purpose of Regulations
+1053 Purpose of Regulations